 Asking for Help

 Living and learning to cope with low vision can be very difficult.
-Those who are visually impaired may feel depressed and isolated.
+Those who are visually impaired from glaucoma may feel depressed and isolated.
 They can become frustrated because routine tasks may now be hard to accomplish.
 Sports, hobbies and other leisure activities sometimes seem almost impossible.
 The key for the visually impaired is to try taking on challenges and resolving problems without becoming overwhelmed by negative emotions.
 Ironically, to remain as independent as possible requires a team effort.
 This team effort should include professionals such as physicians and visual rehabilitation specialists, community volunteers, and loved ones.
 There are also many support groups for those with low vision where members can discuss common issues and coping strategies, and exchange information.

 There are a number of low vision organizations that provide resources and assistance.
 Many companies offer a variety of low vision aids for daily activities, and print and audio materials are available for the visually impaired, sometimes at little or no cost.
 For those with limited resources, it's possible to find financial aid to defray medical and other costs.